-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-1. Child health supervision services, including well-baby care Nothing.
-The deductible does not apply.
-2. Immunizations Nothing.
-The deductible does not apply.
-3. Early disease detection services, including physicals Nothing.
-The deductible does not apply.
-4. Routine screening procedures for cancer, including, but not limited to, screening for prostate cancer Nothing.
-The deductible does not apply.
-5. Women's preventive health services including mammograms, BRCA genetic testing and related genetic counseling (when appropriate), screenings for cervical cancer, human papillomavirus (HPV) testing, counseling for sexually transmitted infections, counseling for immunodeficiency virus (HIV), and sterilization Nothing.
-The deductible does not apply.
-6. All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health services See Prescription Drugs 7.
-Other preventive health services Nothing.
-The deductible does not apply.
-W. Pr ofessionally Administered Drugs 1.
-Professionally administered drugs that are required to be administered at a designated facility If administered at a designated facility: Covered at the corresponding benefit level, depending on whether it is administered during a
+Your Benefits and the Amount You Pay

+screening for prostate cancer

+5. Women's preventive health services including mammograms, BRCA genet testing and related genetic counselin (when appropriate), screenings for cervical cancer, human papillomaviru (HPV) testing, counseling for sexually transmitted infections, counseling fo immunodeficiency virus (HIV), and sterilization g is

+6. All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health service See Prescription Drugs

+7. Other preventive health services Nothing

+W. Professionally Administered Drugs

+Professionally administered drugs the are required to be administered at a designated facility Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit, or outpatient hospital visit.
+For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
+If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
+If not administered at a designated facility: